I expected to have an advantage parenting teenagers, as a high school teacher.

 But somewhere along the journey, parenting challenges weren’t as straightforward.
 And I stepped back from problem-driven research.

 In my quest to keep growing and keep learning, I have renewed my commitment to read.
 And one of the first books I picked up was Emmerson Eggerich’s Mother and Son: The Respect Effect.

 It has been lifechanging.
 I am learning to speak ‘blue’ and approach my teenagers in a way that does not make them defensive.
 I am more cognizant that I am parenting someone’s future husband (x4).

 Tackling issues head-on can feel overwhelming, but start by signing out one book from a trusted author and diving in.

-Pause the carpooling, laundry and meal devouring long enough to zoom out for a moment.
-Watching this person we made grow ready to take on the world is humbling.
+Pause the carpooling, laundry and meal prep long enough to zoom out for a moment.
+We made a person.
+We got through potty training.
+And now we can watch them get ready to take on the world.
+Phew!

 Opportunities we offered our children when they were little, may become passions.

 Values we prayed would take hold, may grow deeper than we even imagined.